 Our ultimate goal in this proposal is to deliver a Nucleome Positioning System (NPS) for the generation of complex chromatin interaction network maps in the context of 3D genome structures from which the dynamics of individual genomic elements can be monitored and referenced.
-NPS will comprise 1) a high-throughput mapping platform based on the established ChIA-PET method, enhanced here through process optimizations that will expand its versatility to a broader range of cell types (Aim 1), combined with 2) a sophisticated computational modeling engine, 3D-NOME, that will use hierarchical multi-scaling approaches to analyze the nuclear structure data and build spatial 3D models (Aim 2).
+NPS will comprise 1) a high-throughput mapping platform based on the established ChIA-PET method, enhanced through process optimizations that will expand its versatility to a broader range of cell types (Aim 1), combined with 2) a sophisticated computational modeling engine, 3D-NOME, that will use hierarchical multi-scaling approaches to analyze the nuclear structure data and build spatial 3D models (Aim 2).
 Our publications and preliminary results herein show that ChIA-PET uncovers functional interactions mediated by a protein of interest, non-enriched chromatin contacts reflecting large-scale chromosome topology, and haplotype-specific interactions, making ChIA-PET an ideal genomic sequencing technology with which to generate chromatin contact maps and to define overall nuclear architecture and its role in gene expression.
 ChIA-PET maps will be validated structurally using nuclear imaging technologies and in functional studies via genome editing in human cell lines and mouse models, and 3D-NOME will be trained and improved by nuclear imaging data (Aim 3).
 The NPS platform will then be applied to generate high-quality pilot 3D maps in major human cell lineages and in primary human immune subtypes during differentiation and/or in response to various stimuli (Aim 4).

 To achieve these goals, we assembled an inter-disciplinary team of accomplished investigators and experts in genome technology, computational biology and immunology, who will work closely with each other and the broader 4D Nucleome network to help develop community standards and metrics for data generation, storage and analysis, and visualization.
-We expect our efforts will yield an integrated, powerful, and potentially transformative approach poised to uncover the fundamental rules governing genome structure and function in space (3D) and time (4D).
+We expect our efforts will yield an integrated, powerful, and potentially transformative approach poised to uncover the fundamental guidelines governing genome structure and function in space (3D) and time (4D).
 In turn, this effort will enable the broader scientific community to address currently inaccessible questions related to higher-order nuclear function in health and disease.
-Our Specific Aims are to:
+The specific aims of the proposal are to: